dhrosa/udataclasses/docs/api.rst

    Refer to the documentation for :py:func:`dataclasses.is_dataclass`.

+.. autofunction:: make_dataclass

+   Refer to the documentation for :py:func:`dataclasses.make_dataclass`.

 .. autofunction:: replace

    Refer to the documentation for :py:func:`dataclasses.replace`.

-.. autofunction:: asdict

-   Refer to the documentation for :py:func:`dataclasses.asdict`

-.. autofunction:: astuple

-   Refer to the documentation for :py:func:`dataclasses.astuple`

 .. autoexception:: FrozenInstanceError